alisawuffles/olmo-core-doc/README.md

 ```

 ### Tokenization
 Now, we can tokenize our raw data with the following command.
-Please see [here](https://github.com/allenai/dolma/blob/main/docs/tokenize.md#parameters) for the full list of parameters accepted by `dolma tokens`.
+Please use `dolma tokens --help` for the full list of parameters accepted by `dolma tokens`.

 ```
 dolma tokens \